jdelorm/Scheduling-Desktop-App/README.md

 Purpose: To build a scheduling application using data pulled from a database

-Author : John DeLorme
+Author : jdelorm

-Contact: jdelorm@wgu.edu
+Contact: jdelorm@bot.com

 Version: 1.3